napari/napari/docs/guides/color.md

 ### Supported single color input

-We could have provided the single face color as red in many equivalent ways.
+The single face color could have been defined as red in many equivalent ways.

 ```python
 # CSS3 name